khalid-hussain/shaheen/chap6.md

 the flocks of attackers at various locations and these lancers will gather them in one location."

-By afternoon Badr Bin Mughira's men had already huddled the enemy's remaining fighters into a valley.
+By afternoon Badr bin Mughira's men had already huddled the enemy's remaining fighters into a valley.

 Even Abu Dawood had demonstrated his fighting skills wearing an armor and